How I led a cross-functional team to deliver a new, permanent site for community engagement

 Timing: Jan 2012 – Mar 2013

-An architecturally designed visitor’s centre was always part of the master plan for the Adelaide Desalination Plant.
+An architecturally designed visitor centre was always part of the master plan for the Adelaide Desalination Plant.
 However, by the time the building had been completed there were no plans for use of building beyond receiving visitors to the Plant.
-There was no funding allocated to this and to make it work the content of the centre needed to be able to work for a diverse audience – from primary school students to visiting scientists and engineers.
+There was no funding allocated and for it to be a success the content of the centre needed to be able to work for a diverse audience – from primary school students to visiting scientists and engineers.

 Impact and value

 The Kauwi Centre still operates today as part of SA Water’s education and community engagement programs.
 Thousands of visitors attend the site annually and continue to rate the experience highly.
 One of the serious games we built as content for the touchscreens, ‘Operation Desal’, has also won several Australian and International awards.